GramAddict/bot/README.md

 - [ ] Unfollow given number of users (only those who were followed by the script) by `--unfollow 100`
 - [ ] Unfollow given number of non-followers (only those who were followed by the script) by `--unfollow-non-followers 100`
 - [ ] Add random actions to behave more like a human (watch your own feed, stories, etc.)
+- [ ] Support intervals for likes and interactions count like `--likes-count 2-3`
 - [ ] Interaction by hashtags
 - [ ] Commenting during interaction